 The thought of preparing to ride 150 kilometres each day for five consecutive days can be a little daunting at first but with steady, proper preparation you can finish, even flourish on the bike day after day.
-The secret to your success in this ride will be adhering to your training program and ticking off some goals along the way and the team at Girls Got Heart are here to support you throughout.
+The secret to your success, will be adhering to your training program and ticking off some goals along the way.

-There is a level of commitment expected from each rider to ensure that you have a safe, successful and enjoyable event and this 16 week program it is a gradual build and increase in training which will ensure that you are ready for the 5 day ride.
+When preparing for a Girls Got Heart ride the team will support you throughout but there is a level of commitment expected from each rider to ensure that you have a safe, successful and enjoyable event.
+This 16 week program it is a gradual build and increase in training which will ensure that you are ready for a 5 day ride.

-At the start of this 16 week training plan the assumption is that you will be able to ride 50km at a steady pace and have some experience riding in a group.
-Our Couch to 50km training plan will help you steadily build your fitness on the bike and you will be ready to start this training program on 14th April.
+At the start of the 16 week training plan the assumption is that you are able to ride 50km at a steady pace and have some experience riding in a group.
+Our Couch to 50km training plan will help you steadily build your fitness on the bike and then you will be ready to start this training program.

 Listed here are a few things that might help in your preparation and adherence to your training program.

-- Be realistic about the demands of this ride, what it entails, the distances and the elevation of some of the climbs.
-Think about the climate and the time of year that we will be riding.
+- Be realistic about the demands of the ride, what it entails, the distances and the elevation of some of the climbs.
+Think about the climate and the time of year that you will be riding.
 The more information you have the better prepared you will be.